BBaysinger/bb-portfolio/README.md

 ## 🚩 Not merely a portfolio: headline features

 This repo is an end‑to‑end system, not just a site.
-Beyond the UI work, it ships with batteries‑included DevOps and data tooling.
+Beyond the UI work, it ships with comprehensive DevOps and data tooling.
 Highlights:

 - Multi‑environment infrastructure with Terraform (dev/prod), EC2 bootstrap, and Caddy/Nginx reverse proxy options
 - A deployment orchestrator that coordinates image builds, GitHub Actions env generation, and safe restarts